-Rising demand for scrap material is essential for the health of the planet and for the global economy.
+Rising demand for recycled materials is essential for the health of the planet and for the global economy.
 By processing materials into a specification-grade commodities, recyclers help keep valuable material out of landfills and avoid the potential for its mismanagement.

-Through the process of buying and selling, valuable scrap material moves to where there is demand.
+Through the process of buying and selling, valuable recycled material moves to where there is demand.
 It becomes essential feedstock utilized in the manufacturing of new products worldwide.
-More than 800 million metric tons of scrap commodities are consumed worldwide each year.
+More than 800 million metric tons of recycled commodities are consumed worldwide each year.

-In the United States, export sales of scrap significantly benefit the U.S. trade balance.
-According to the U.S. Census Bureau and U.S. International Trade Commission, the United States exported more than 38 million metric tons of scrap commodities valued at $19.2 billion to more than 150 countries in 2019.
+In the United States, export sales of recycled commodities significantly benefit the U.S. trade balance.
+According to the U.S. Census Bureau and U.S. International Trade Commission, the United States exported more than 38 million metric tons of recycled commodities valued at $19.2 billion to more than 150 countries in 2019.

-As the largest supplier of scrap in the world, the U.S.-based recycling industry is truly the first link in the global manufacturing supply chain.
-ISRI aggressively advocates initiatives that promote free and fair trade of scrap commodities.
+As the largest supplier of recycled materials in the world, the U.S.-based recycling industry is truly the first link in the global manufacturing supply chain.
+ISRI aggressively advocates initiatives that promote free and fair trade of recycled commodities.
 It remains a key component of ISRI’s Advocacy Agenda.